Please note: if you have already subscribed to our www.horseridersmechanic.com mailing list there is no need to also subscribe to this one.

 You can access full a list of our Facebook pages on the contact us page.

-The authors and publishers of the Equiculture website, social media pages and books shall have neither liability nor responsibility to any person or entity with respect to any loss, damage or injury caused or alleged to be caused directly or indirectly by the information contained in or on them.
+The authors and publishers of the Equiculture and Horse Rider’s Mechanic websites, social media pages, books and other resources shall have neither liability nor responsibility to any person or entity with respect to any loss, damage or injury caused or alleged to be caused directly or indirectly by the information contained in or on them.
 While the information is as accurate as the authors and publisher can make it, there may be errors, omissions and inaccuracies.

 Learn how to improve your balance so that you feel more secure when riding.
 This book is the second in this series and it shows you how to increase your balance.
 It contains 18 lessons for you to follow in your own time.